Vergennes, Vermont

-Vergennes /vərˈdʒɛnz/ is a city located in the northwest quadrant of Addison County, Vermont, United States.
+Vergennes is a city located in the northwest quadrant of Addison County, Vermont, United/vərˈdʒɛnz/ States.
 The municipality is bordered by the towns of Ferrisburgh, Panton, and Waltham.
 As of the 2020 census, its population was 2,553.
 It is the smallest of Vermont's 10 cities in terms of population, though the city of Winooski has the smallest area.
 It was the first city chartered in the state of Vermont and is the only city in Addison County.

 History

 Vergennes was settled in 1766 by Donald MacIntosh.
 It was established as a city in 1788, the only one in Vermont not to have been first chartered as a town or independent village.
 Instead, intersecting portions of the pre-existing towns of New Haven, Panton, and Ferrisburg at the Otter Creek Falls were combined to form Vergennes.
 It is the smallest city by population in Vermont.

 The city is named for Frenchman Charles Gravier, comte de Vergennes, who greatly aided the rebel colonial effort in the American Revolutionary War.